 Immigration under the Provincial Nominee Program (PNP) to Canada

 Canada consists of 10 provinces and three territories.
-The 10 provinces of Canada are Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec, and Saskatchewan.
+Canada’s ten provinces are Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec, and Saskatchewan.
 The three territories are Northwest Territories, Nunavut, and Yukon [Wikipedia].
 The territories are more dependent on the federal government of Canada than the provinces.

 Most provinces and territories have special immigration programs to attract population, skills, and money to their provinces.
 Provincial Nominee Program or PNP is the common phrase referring to these programs.

-Quebec has the strongest PNP in place, although immigration to Quebec is not called PNP.
+Quebec has the strongest PNP in place, although we do not call immigration to Quebec a PNP.
 They deal with all aspects of immigration to their province.
 Although the final decision-maker is a Federal immigration officer, they generally do not interfere with the Quebec officers’ selection process.

 The federal government of Canada negotiates with the provinces and puts limitations on PNPs.
 For example, they put a cap on the number of applicants each province may select.
 They also screen applicants for inadmissibility to Canada or the validity of their applications.
-If the federal officer decides to refuse an application, they get in touch with the provincial officials and share their concerns.
+If the federal officer decides to refuse an application, they contact the provincial officials and share their concerns.

 One of the reasons for PNPs is to distribute population in all different regions of Canada.
-As a result, if an area traditionally receives few immigrants, they may loosen up their criteria for getting provincial nominees.
-Consequently, an applicant who does not qualify for immigration under federal programs may be eligible to immigrate to Canada under a provincial program.
+As a result, if an area traditionally receives few immigrants, they may loosen their criteria for getting provincial nominees.
+Consequently, an applicant who does not qualify for immigration under federal programs may immigrate to Canada under a provincial program.

 When someone applies for a PNP, they must show they intend to live in the specific province they have selected.
 For example, if you apply for Manitoba PNP, you must demonstrate to the officer you plan to move to Manitoba.
-To ensure PNP’s integrity, provinces may ask you to sign an intent or performance agreement, visit the province before immigration, or show strong ties with the province, such as close family members or valid job offers.
+To ensure PNP’s integrity, provinces may ask you to sign an intent or performance agreement, visit the province before immigration, or show strong ties, such as close family members or valid job offers.

 A typical PNP application goes like this.

-- The applicant shows interest in the program (normally by submitting an online form).
+- The applicant shows interest in the program (generally by submitting an online form).

 - The province allows successful applicants to proceed.